deohs/coders/demos/hpc/parallel_processing/Cluster_Computing.md

 ## Splitting tasks by workers: Conclusions

 - Without splitting, MPI can take over 6x longer than single core
+  + With splitting, MPI can peform as well as FORK and SOCK
 - Splitting will speed-up FORK ("mclapply") by up to 40%
-- Splitting will speed-up SOCK by up to 65%
+- Splitting will speed-up SOCK ("clusterApply") by up to 65%
-- "split" and "clusterSplit"methods perform equally well
+- "split" and "clusterSplit" methods perform equally well
+  + "parLapply" does the splitting for you, but is slower

 ## Tips